JeanFerka/ArcadeAPI/README.md

 The related types and structures are available in the header file ArcadeAPI.hpp.

+## How to implement graphics libraries:

 The graphics libraries must provide practical symbols to display any kind of object.
-They must also provide a function that returns the system events that occured.
+They must also provide a function that returns the system events.

-## How to implement graphics libraries:
 All graphics libraries must implement the following symbols:

 ```c